 The Anna Mann House is a historic affordable housing development located in the Kerns neighborhood of Portland, Oregon.

-In order to meet the City of Portland’s stromwater management regulations, (10) 30’ deep traditional drywells were originally specified for the project, which would require a large excavation area and a long construction timeline.
-To minimize the space needed, Oldcastle Infrastructure conducted performance modeling, leveraged the MaxWells smaller footprint and reduced the number of drywells needed from ten traditional drywells to six MaxWells.
+In order to meet the City of Portland’s stormwater management regulations, ten 30 ft deep traditional drywells were originally specified for the project, which would require a large excavation area and a long construction timeline.

-Site restrictions such as existing buildings, narrow streets surrounding the property and limited access to the site made traditional drywell installation difficult and expensive.
+Site restrictions such as existing buildings, narrow streets surrounding the property, and limited access to the site made traditional drywell installation difficult and expensive.

-The City of Portland required onsite stormwater elimination which can be challenging when surface soil doesn’t infiltrate.
+Further, the solution needed to handle the water quality flow rate from 1.4 acres of impervious surface, or 1,300 gpm.
+The City of Portland required onsite stormwater elimination, which can be challenging when surface soil doesn’t infiltrate.

-MaxWell’s ability to drill to deeper soil levels which creates added head pressure creating better system performance within a smaller footprint than traditional drywell methods.
-Unlike traditional drywells, MaxWell systems are easy to maintain ensuring optimal performance.
-With a smaller footprint comes faster installation time and reduced costs due to less area impacted by excavation.
+The system’s ability to drill to deeper soil levels creates added head pressure, resulting in better system performance within a smaller footprint than traditional drywell methods.

 “The MaxWells allowed us to reduce the footprint of the stormwater system, and since Oldcastle handles the installation, we can feel confident that the work was done correctly.
 Oldcastle provided great design assistance and remained engaged from concept to construction.”